RajGhugare19/dreamerv2/README.md

 All experiments were logged using wandb.
 Training runs for all MDP and POMDP variants of MinAtar environments can be found on the [wandb project](https://wandb.ai/raj19/mastering%20MinAtar%20with%20world%20models?workspace=user-raj19) page.

+Please create an issue if you find a bug or have any queries.

 ## Code structure:
 - `test`
   - `pomdp.py` run MinAtar experiments with partial observability.